 What experience do Neil and Sam have sailing in the Caribbean?

 Neil spent two seasons with Yacht Ibis sailing up and down the Caribbean chain as the skipper/chef on a crewed charter yacht in 2014 and 2015.
 Sam spent four months during her Yachtmaster training in the Caribbean with Miramar Sailing.
-Both Neil and Sam have now done a full season on Yacht Nemo in the Caribbean sailing with guests on crewed cabin charters from the BVI to Grenada, and are now in their second season on Nemo.
+Both Neil and Sam have now done two full seasons on Yacht Nemo in the Caribbean sailing with guests on crewed cabin charters from the BVI to Grenada, and are now getting ready for their third season on Nemo.

 What will we be doing during the sailing trip?